d2l-ai/d2l-en/chapter_deep-learning-computation/parameters.md

 net.collect_params()['dense1_bias'].data()
 ```

-Throughout the book we'll see how various blocks name their subblocks (Sequential simply numbers them).
+Throughout the book we will see how various blocks name their subblocks (Sequential simply numbers them).
 This makes it very convenient to use regular expressions to filter out the required parameters.

 ```{.python .input  n=8}
 print(net.collect_params('.*weight'))